xataio/client-ts/cli/README.md

 #### Windows

-Paste the following command into your terminal and hit enter.
+Paste the following command into your terminal and hit Enter.

 ```powershell
 iwr https://xata.io/install.ps1 -useb | iex